 Independent agents work for you, not a big insurance company.
 They're not bound by exclusive contracts and can search high and low for what you need.
 That means you can trust that you’re really getting the right option for you.
 How sweet is that?

-Our agents will review your needs and help you evaluate which type of life insurance makes the most sense for your needs.
+Our independent agents will review your needs and help you evaluate which type of life insurance makes the most sense for your needs.
 They'll also compare policies and quotes from multiple insurance carriers to make sure you have the right protection in place.
 For you AND your parents.